jdc-cunningham/modular-pi-cam/DEVLOG.md

 I know what I can do...
 I will make the wifi mjpeg_server interface with focus set and take photo... then I can dial it down in real time

+12:49 PM

+FUHHHHHHH I'll get the standard angle so I can personally compare them

+It's $25 anyway

+The main reason is with regard to landscape...
+I want to see if it's not as bad with distortion since it's not so extreme with regard to angle

+28mm sounds good too, I used to use 35mm quite often

+It is done... $40 lol... that's currently 2.3 hrs of my life, used to be less than 1

+Alright so yeah...
+I'll go out today, and then work on the wifi focusing stuff to get it down/understand this camera more

+Ahh man... this camera is not easily detachable though...
+I need a mechanical pin join thing which does exist but they're still two flip tabs... it's not like a slide/click deal

+I am thinking about another hat cam project that's simpler/you clip it to the front of your hat

+It has as touch screen interface (maybe the round one I already have) so I may end up re-using these cameras for that idk

 ---

 03/03/2024